sempiedram/ACP1/analysis3.md

 # Processing: Arithmetic operation

+Arithmetic operations are the hardest to process.

+The general algorithm is:

+1. Expand variables.
+2. Do the arithmetic preprocessing.
+3. Check that it's a valid arithmetic expression.
+4. Extract from the expression the result base.
+5. Convert every number into binary.
+6. Convert the expression into postfix.
+7. Evaluate the postfix expression.
+8. Done.
+The result should be the only number in the "postfix evaluation stack" (if the expression was valid).

+These steps are each rather complex, and have certain details.
+These details are shown next.

+## Arithmetic operation: Variable expansion

 # Processing: Command

 A command is an expression that starts with a '#' (called the "command identification character").
 After that character, the first token (e.g. in "#about", that is turned into "# about" after preprocessing, the next token after the '#' is "about") is called the "command name" or simply "command".
 The "command name" determines what should be done.